-- Patients who are thin liquid restricted wear wristbands to communicate the liquid restrictions to all staff.
+- Patients who are thin liquid restricted wear yellow wristbands to communicate the liquid restrictions to all staff.
 Typically, the band reads, “No thin liquids except water between meals.”
 The wording on the band is individualized as appropriate when specific compensations are recommended.
 For example, a band may read “No thin liquids except water by teaspoon between meals.”
-All rehab staff are oriented to the wristbands and check for bands before offering liquids to patients.
+All rehab staff are oriented to the yellow bands and check for bands before offering liquids to patients.

 - Water is freely offered to patients according to the guidelines documented on the yellow bands throughout the day.